-On October 13, 2021, the Governor signed into law House Bill 951 ("HB 951"), which largely adopted the NERP recommendations, including the three features listed above, and added customer protections and more specifics on the mechanisms.
-HB 951 puts North Carolina at the forefront of the clean energy transition and modernizes the regulatory framework by authorizing the use of PBR.
+1 energy transition and modernizes the regulatory framework by authorizing the 2 use of PBR.
 HB 951's PBR provisions - codified in N.C.
-Gen. Stat. §62-133.16 ("PBR Statute") - update the ratemaking paradigm with a balanced approach that will streamline regulation, strengthen utility performance incentives, and better align the regulatory framework with customer benefits and public policy goals.
+Gen. Stat. §62-133.16 3 ("PBR Statute") - update the ratemaking paradigm with a balanced approach 4 that will streamline regulation, strengthen utility performance incentives, and 5 better align the regulatory framework with customer benefits and public policy 6 goals.

-In this case, DEC is seeking approval of its first PBR Application.
-The PBR Application provides clear evidence that it is in the public interest to implement PBR at this time and that proposed rates are just and reasonable.
-We believe that our PBR Application provides a clear basis for the Commission to make this finding.
+In this case, DEP is seeking approval of its first PBR Application.
+The PBR Application provides clear evidence that it is in the public interest to implement PBR at this time and that proposed rates are just and reasonable.3 We believe that our PBR Application provides a clear basis for the Commission to make this finding.